redBorder/redborder-documentation/docs/manager/redborder_basics/ch2_redborder_installation.md

 !!! info "Please note..."
     If you run the platform in a virtual environment, **performance may decrease** compared to an implementation on a physical machine.

-The successful implementation of RedBorder requires at least one machine with the Rocky Linux 9 operating system installed.
+The successful implementation of Redborder requires at least one machine with the Rocky Linux 9 operating system installed.
 The hardware requirements will depend on whether we install a single manager or a cluster.
 For each case, these requirements are:

 === "Manager"